oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Issuers MUST NOT issue SD-JWTs where

- * the key `_sd` is already used for the purpose other than to contain the array of digest s, or
+ * the key `_sd` is already used for the purpose other than to contain the array of digests, or
  * the claim value contained in a Disclosure contains (at the top level or nested deeper) an object with an `_sd` key, or
  * the same Disclosure value appears more than once (in the same array or in different arrays).